rochus-keller/LeanQt/Readme.md

 - wacom tablets
 - all not mentioned add-ons
 - ios, winrt, wince, android, blackberry, nacl, vxworks, haiku

+### Other differences to original Qt

+- QMimeData and QTextBoundaryFinder belong to the gui module, not the core module

 ### How to build the Oberon+ command line compiler version with LeanQt